23 March 2018

 30 March 2015

-Our school production of Little Women in March 2015 was a huge success.
-It was The Laurels’ first full production setting the bar exceedingly high for the future.
-During the preceding term performers and backstage crew worked hard to produce the first rate performances for audiences on 19th and 20th March 2015.
+The first Laurels School production was Little Women in March 2015, and it was a huge success.
 The theatrical adaptation of Little Women not only tells the classic tale of the young March sisters grappling with trials and tribulations of adolescence in Civil War New England, but also incorporates Alcott’s sequel, Good Wives, following the girls as they make their way in the world.
 The cast of young performers had the challenge of maturing in their roles, something which they handled with both tenacity and integrity.
 They embraced every scene with energy and focus, drawing the packed audiences in to the world of the play.
-Particularly commendable was their sensitive handling of the emotionally charged scenes in which the whole cast touchingly demonstrated their vast capacity to empathise with the characters and displayed an excellent understanding of how to convey an atmosphere to an audience not only through spoken dialogue but also through beautiful song.Those who were fortunate enough to attend both performances would attest to how each ensemble offered unique yet equally strong and compelling interpretations of Alcott’s vivid characters.
-However neither of these sterling performances would have been possible without the dedicated backstage crew whose professionalism drove the production and delivered a visual treat to the audiences.

 The whole cast and crew demonstrated the importance of working together and it was this spirit of collaboration which was at the very heart of Little Women’s success.
-Thanks goes to All the cast and Miss Williams for a wonderful production.
+Thanks goes to all of the cast and Miss Williams for a wonderful production.

 “An excellent ensemble production where The March family’s journey through adolescence to adulthood was portrayed with great warmth, spontaneity and humour by the talented cast.”
 Gabrielle Lloyd, Actress.